Note: This topic is intended for administrators and developers with administration access rights in Episerver.

-For editors to be able to create content in a particular language, it must be added and activated.
-You can also set an access level for a language.
+Editors can create content in a particular language after you add and activate the language, and set an access level for a language.
 This prevents unauthorized editors from creating or editing pages in that language.

 Go to the Config tab > Manage Website Languages.
-All languages added to the website are displayed, and you can see which of them are enabled.
+The installed website languages appear.
+You can see which languages are enabled for active editing in edit view, and the order in which languages are available.
 You can adjust the order of the languages using the arrows to the left of the language.
 To change a language's settings, click its name.

 - On the Config tab, select Manage Website Languages.